Scarlett Johansson Brought 72-Year-Old Doppelganger as Date to “Rough Night” Premiere

 The A-list actress kept good on her promise and brought the grandma look-alike to the New York premiere of “Rough Night” last night, and the two looked like the cutest new friends.

-The 72-year-old accompanied ScarJo on the red carpet as the two posed for pictures while holding up adorable bedazzled “Hello, my name is” clutches.
+The 72-year-old accompanied ScarJo on the red carpet as the two posed for pictures while holding up adorable bedazzled”Hello, my name is” clutches, custom-made by handbag brand, Judith Leiber.
 Johansson held up a blue one with the name “Geraldine” while her twin sported a red version with the name “Scarlett.”

 MORE: Has Anyone Noticed That Lucy Hale and Sarah Hyland Are Total Lookalikes?!